DigitalMasterworks/Entropic-Substrate-Theory/Physics/READMe.md

 - **QuasiStatic.lean**
   Quasi-static (Poisson) model of the substrate: Laplacian operator, density, and field constraints at fixed time.

+- **Foundations.lean**
+  Provides standard type abbreviations (e.g., `Complex'`, `Real'`, `Nat'`, `Value`, `Time'`) for unified notation throughout the project.
+No executable content.

+- **Prelude.lean**
+  Project-wide utility and setup file.
+Imports core mathlib types and tactics, foundational abbreviations, and sets Lean options for convenience.
+Intended for consistent import at the top of all modules.

 ## Requirements

 - **Lean 4**